 It does a lot more than just migrate your music and the rest between devices.
 You can use it to rebuild your iTunes library, organize your media files including photos, videos, music; automatically convert files into correct format to be suitable for the device before moving; fix ID3 tags on songs which miss those information, root your android phone to get deeper control, create funny GIF files, and much more.

 Let's see how it works for transferring music from iPhone to Samsung Galaxy.

 Open the program, and attach your both iPhone and Samsung smartphone to the computer.

 Once detected, click on the iPhone name (source phone) at the top left corner of the interface.

 Now click on the Music button given at the top menu.
 You should be able to view all of the tracks collection on your iPhone, and they are sorted well by Music, Podcasts, iTunes U, Audiobooks, playlists and you own created albums on the left side of the screen.
 Clicking on any of the category will display its content on the right side.

-Before you decide to transfer songs on your iPhone to the Samsung phone, you can
+Before you decide to transfer songs from iPhone to Samsung phone, you can

 Next, highlight any songs, albums, or playlists that you want to copy to Samsung, and press Export button on the top row, then select Export to [Your Samsung device name] from its drop-down menu.

 That's all.
-Now you will receive all of the sent music files on your Samsung from iPhone.
+Now you will get all selected music files on your Samsung from iPhone.

 Thanks to smartphones, we can access music anywhere and anytime.
-If you have an iPhone and you want to transfer your music tracks to Samsung Android phone, you can do so easily using any of both application mentioned in this post.
+If you have an iPhone and you want to transfer your tracks to Samsung Android device, you can do so easily using any of both application mentioned in this post.